Posts

 The mysterious moon came for a glimpse of the freezing night - License our images here .
 Wind is blowing hard.
 The night sky is tinted in red.
 A big cold is on the way.
 Time to awake Mr. Heater.
 Tasty smell of hot chocolate in the tiny camper.
 Ready for the coldness.
 Sign out.

 How to cross rivers safely?
+A list of ideas and two photos from the trails

 Image

-Alum Cave Trail in the Smoky Mountains - License our images here .
+Log bridge in the Alum Cave Trail in the Smoky Mountains - License our images here .
 Use a bridge!
 No bridge?
 Then... this is the theory, but no guaranties.
 The main danger is the current.
 Check its strength and direction.
 Slow and slightly deep water is safer than low and fast.
 Check what lays up and downriver - submerged stuff can be a deadly trap if taken by the current.
 Avoid turbid waters.
 Check for dangerous wildlife.
 Wait if the water level is high.
 Camp until next morning if there is snow drainage - level will get lower with the cold of the night.
 Chilly waters are dangerous.
 Snow bridges are risky.
 Plan ways to break free from the current if pulled downriver.
 Cross through a straight section of the river.
 Untie the backpack.
 If the current takes you down, drop it.
 Don't remove your shoes.
-Cross

 Thoughtful girl